nidhi2793/nidhi2793/README.md

 <!-- 🌱 I’m currently learning React, NextJS -->

-👯 I’m looking to work as a frontend developer in a good firm.
+👯 I’m looking to work as a fullstack developer in a good firm.

 👨‍💻 All of my projects are available on <a href="https://nidhi-agrawal.com/">my website<a/>

-👀 Ask me about HTML, CSS, JS, React and APIs
+👀 Ask me about HTML, CSS, JS, React, Express, MySql, Sequelize and MongoDB

 📫You can reach me at nidhiagra1993@gmail.com